Pinnacle West Capital (NYSE:PNW) Updates FY 2022 Earnings Guidance

-Pinnacle West Capital (NYSE:PNW) issued an update on its FY 2022 earnings guidance on Friday morning.
+Pinnacle West Capital (NYSE:PNW) updated its FY 2022 earnings guidance on Friday.
 The company provided earnings per share guidance of $3.800-$4.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.450.
 The company issued revenue guidance of -.Pinnacle West Capital also updated its FY 2021 guidance to $5.250-$5.350 EPS.

+A number of equities research analysts have weighed in on the company.
+The Goldman Sachs Group cut Pinnacle West Capital from a neutral rating to a sell rating and reduced their price objective for the company from $85.00 to $73.00 in a research note on Thursday, August 19th.
+KeyCorp reduced their price objective on Pinnacle West Capital from $67.00 to $60.00 and set an underweight rating for the company in a research note on Tuesday, October 19th.
+Wells Fargo & Company reduced their price objective on Pinnacle West Capital from $80.00 to $76.00 and set an equal weight rating for the company in a research note on Thursday, October 7th.
+Morgan Stanley dropped their target price on Pinnacle West Capital from $70.00 to $66.00 and set an equal weight rating on the stock in a report on Monday, November 22nd.
+Finally, Guggenheim lowered Pinnacle West Capital from a buy rating to a sell rating and dropped their target price for the company from $97.00 to $58.00 in a report on Thursday, October 7th.
+Three equities research analysts have rated the stock with a sell rating, six have issued a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, the stock presently has an average rating of Hold and an average price target of $76.13.

 About Pinnacle West Capital